CD Guidelines – F5J USA Tour

 Launches: Announce the launch direction to pilots on the flight line no later than 30 seconds before launch. i.e. once the 30 second launch countdown has commenced the launch direction should not be changed.

-Landings: If the wind has changed since launch such that a reversed landing direction would avoid a downwind landing, announce the direction change no later than 2:00 minutes before landing.
+Landings: CDs have 2 options: (a) let each pilot determine their own landing direction, or (b) announce the landing direction no later than 2:00 minutes before landing.
 Otherwise if no direction change is announced pilots should assume a normal landing direction based on the launch for that flight.

-Especially for 2-day events if at all possible it is suggested that you have at least one line judge who’s job is to watch for launch and landing violations.
+Especially for multi-day events if at all possible it is suggested that you have at least one line judge whose watches for launch and landing violations.
 Typical launch violations can include launching before the start horn, starting the motor before the horn, or turning too soon after launching.
-The most common landing issue to watch for is landing after the end horn.
+The most common landing issue to watch for is landing after the start of the end horn.

 If you do not have a line judge then we suggest the following alternate way to “watch” for violations: during the pilots meeting say that if the CD receives a violation report from BOTH adjacent flight lanes from either a pilot or their timer then the CD can use both those reports as the basis for awarding a penalty.
 For pilots on the end lanes we suggest that you accept infraction reports from the two nearest lanes. e.g. with 8 lanes if reports are received from lanes 6 and 7 for an infraction on lane 8 then we suggest the CD accept this as the basis for a penalty.